Ohio State Murders: Productions

-It officially opened on Broadway in December 2022 as the first production in the restored James Earl Jones Theatre.
-The production, directed by Kenny Leon and starring Audra McDonald, marked the playwright's Broadway debut at the age of 91.
-On January 5, 2023, it was announced that the show would close on January 15.
+The play officially opened on Broadway in December 2022 as the first production in the restored James Earl Jones Theatre.
+The production, directed by Kenny Leon who had directed the 2021 reading, again featured McDonald and Mitchell reprising their roles from the reading, and being joined by Mister Fitzgerald, Abigail Stephenson, and Bryce Pinkham in the cast.
+This production marked Kennedy's debut as playwright on Broadway, at the age of 91, over 30 years after the play was first produced and nearly 60 years after her first play had been produced.
+On January 5, 2023, it was announced that the show would close on January 15 after being initially scheduled to close on February 12.
+Audra McDonald received a Tony Award nomination for Best Performance by an Actress in a Leading Role in a Play for her role.